Orbitale/Compotes/README.md

 ```
 # .env.local

-# Or anything else you like, not mandatory since the default value is "admin".
+# Set to "admin" by default, but could be overriden to anything you like with the "make admin-password" command.
+ADMIN_PASSWORD='$argon2id$v=19$m=65536,t=4,p=1$N0R4Zi5hUWQ3QXB0bjVGdg$VsVcHzGRfGPlEbLo/JK0M4S0QT5Mx7wd+vbwXanjpb8'

+# Not here by default, but you can override it, if you need.
 ADMIN_USER=admin

-# Set to "admin" by default, but could be overriden to anything you like with the "make admin-password" recipe.
-ADMIN_PASSWORD='$argon2id$v=19$m=65536,t=4,p=1$N0R4Zi5hUWQ3QXB0bjVGdg$VsVcHzGRfGPlEbLo/JK0M4S0QT5Mx7wd+vbwXanjpb8'
 ```

 **Important note:** do not forget to add single quotes `'` around the hashed password, else the `$` sign will cause issues (or you can also escape it with `\$` instead of `$`).